Ingrid of Sweden: Early life

 Ingrid and her family lived in apartments in the Royal Palace in Stockholm, in a mansion at Ulriksdal, near the capital, and in a summer residence, Sofiero Palace in Helsingborg, Scania in southern Sweden.
 Crown Princess Margaret founded a school for Ingrid with a small circle of Swedish noble girls.
 Ingrid was also given some domestic instruction as part of her education.
 As a child, she practiced cooking in her model cottage on the palace grounds and even washed the dishes after meals.
-The ability for a girl to cook, sew, and manage a household was seen as important at the time for royalty.
 In 1920, when Ingrid was just ten years old, her mother died from sepsis while in the eighth month of her sixth pregnancy.
 After her mother's death, Ingrid spent several months of each year in the United Kingdom in the care of her grandfather.
 Observers suggested that Ingrid's strong self-discipline was shaped as an effect of her mother's death.
 Her father remarried Lady Louise Mountbatten three years later.
 Louise was a second cousin of Ingrid's.
 Only a stillborn daughter resulted from her father's second marriage.
 Ingrid felt betrayed by her father when he remarried, and she was unkind to Crown Princess Louise.
 Ingrid and her father would not reconcile until many years later.

 Ingrid was taught history, art history, political science, and learned several languages.
 Her knowledge of art and culture was extended by long stays in Paris and Rome.
-Along with her father, stepmother and brother Prince Bertil, Ingrid took a five-month journey through the Middle East in 1934 - 1935.
-Ingrid interested in sports, especially horse-riding, skiing and tennis.
-Ingrid made her debut at the opening of the Swedish Riksdag in 1928 when she was noted to be “smartly dressed.”
-She was also noted to be an accomplished linguist, horsewoman, skier and skater, and dancer.
-Ingrid often played tennis against her grandfather King Gustav V. During her young adulthood, Ingrid was often seen driving her two-seat car around Stockholm.
-Besides gaining a reputation as a stylish young woman, Ingrid was known as being quite attractive.
-After her visit to the United States in 1939, Americans described Ingrid as "tall and very slender" with a "nicely modeled mouth and exquisite teeth."
+Along with her father, stepmother and brother Prince Bertil, Ingrid took a five-month journey through the Middle East between 1934 and 1935.
+She was interested in sports, especially horse-riding, skiing and tennis.
+Ingrid made her debut at the opening of the Swedish Riksdag in 1928 when she was noted to be "smartly dressed".
+She was also noted to be an accomplished linguist, horsewoman, skier, skater and dancer.
+She often played tennis against her grandfather King Gustav V. During her young adulthood, Ingrid was often seen driving her two-seat car around Stockholm.
+Besides gaining a reputation as a stylish young woman, she was known as being quite attractive.
+After her visit to the United States in 1939, Americans described her as "tall and very slender" with a "nicely modeled mouth and exquisite teeth".